 Note: If you prefer, add agave or honey while the tea is brewing.

-Make a tea-infused syrup and add to any sparking water.
+Make a tea-infused syrup and add to any sparkling water.

-Syrup: Add 12 grams (about 0.5 ounce) of tea to 16 ounces of boiling water; allow to infuse for 15 minutes to overnight.
+Syrup A: Add 12 grams (about 0.5 ounce) of fruit tea to 16 ounces of boiling water; allow to infuse for 15 minutes to overnight.
 Strain and cool completely.